 Crafted Pre-Raid Gear

 Tied to professions, some of your better pre-raid gear options will come from crafting.
-I prefer crafted options over dungeons drops, even if they are slightly weaker.
+I prefer crafted options over dungeon drops, even if they are slightly weaker.
 One less fight with RNG.

 BoE gear will start out expensive, as initial supply will be low but demand high.
 This will be especially true for BoEs made with blacksmithing or tailoring.

 Tailoring BoP pieces by far gets the worst of it, as their best items are limited by long cooldowns.
 If transmuted cloth prices are really high I would advise selling your initial few pieces rather than saving them for yourself.
 If you can get by entering Karazhan with lower-level pieces you’ll be able to take advantage of tailoring’s most profitable moment in TBC Classic.
 Maybe make enough gold to not worry about the rest of the expansion.

 If you’re a tailor and healer check the price difference between Primal Mooncloth and Shadowcloth if you can only get mats for one transmute.
 I expect Shadowcloth to sell for more, making it a better option even if you’re after Primal Mooncloth in the end.
 Sell the Shadowcloth, buy a Primal Mooncloth (or better yet, the mats), and pocket the difference.

 Other crafted BoP pieces will vary in cost.
 If you gather your own mats you can exchange time for gold saved.
 Otherwise expect to either pay a lot for the mats or be patient and wait for prices to come down.
 Check Tier 4 raid upgrades and see what pieces will be easily replaced in Karazhan.
 Those should be your lower priority, at least until the cost is manageable.